-- sensitive land or an interest in sensitive land (for example, buying shares in a company that owns sensitive land); or - significant business assets worth more than NZ\$100 million; or - fishing quota or an interest in fishing quota.
+- sensitive land or an interest in sensitive land (for example, buying shares in a company that owns sensitive land); or - significant business assets worth more than NZ\$100 million; or - fishing quotas or an interest in fishing quotas.

-General guide to investing in New Zealand under the OIA.
+General guide to investing in New Zealand under the OIA

-Investing in New Zealand New Zealanders and residents who live in New Zealander, and New Zealander-owned companies or trusts New Zealand residents who live overseas, and businesses that are more than 25% overseas owners or controlled Australian and Singaporean citizens and permanent residents who live in New Zealand Other overseas people (including international entities) Buying a home to live in ✓ Okay to buy !
+Investing in New Zealand New Zealanders and Residents who live in New Zealand, and New Zealand- owned companies or trusts New Zealand residents who live overseas, and businesses that are more than 25% overseas owned or controlled Australian and Singaporean citizens and permanent residents who live in New Zealand Other overseas people (including international entities) Buying a home to live in ✓ Okay to buy !
 Consent required ✓ Okay to buy X Won't get consent Developing residential land ✓ Okay to buy !
 Consent required ✓ Okay to buy !
 Consent required Buying forestry ✓ Okay to buy !
 Consent required !
 Consent required !
 Consent required Investing in significant business assets over \$100 million ✓ Okay to buy !
 Consent required !
-Consent required !
+Consent required (but see higher thresholds below that may apply) !
 Consent required Investing in other sensitive land ✓ Okay to buy !
 Consent required !
 Consent required !
-Consent required Investing in strategically important business involved with military or dual-use technology ✓ Okay to buy A Must notify Must notify A Must notify Investing in another type of strategically important business ✓ Okay to buy Must notify Must notify Must notify
+Consent required Investing in strategically important business involved with military or dual-use technology ✓ Okay to buy A Must notify A Must notify A Must notify Investing in another type of strategically important business ✓ Okay to buy A Must notify A Must notify A Must notify